Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 CreateButton 2, "Exit"

-NB: Keep the Header/Footer Sections visible before you attempt to create Command Buttons on them.
-There should not be more than one form in Design View.
-Otherwise, the first form found in the design mode will be selected for creating the button controls.
+Also, ensure that only one form is open in Design View.
+If multiple forms are open, the first form found in design mode will be selected for creating the button controls.

-During the design time of the form running the CreateButton() Function from the Debug Window is the most convenient method.
-But, if you look for something different like launching the program from a Command Button Click then we can do that too.
+During the form design time, running the CreateButton() function from the Debug Window is the most convenient method.

 Button Creation from a Command Button Click.

-We can create a Command Button on a Form to click and input parameter values for the button creation program and quickly create it on the Form currently in Design View and build its Sub-Routines on the Form Module as well.
+We can create a Command Button on a form that, when clicked, allows you to input parameter values for the button creation program.
+This will quickly create the new button on the form currently in Design View and automatically generate its associated Sub-Routines in the form’s module.

 1. Open a new Form in Design View.

-2. Create a Command Button as you do normally.
+2. Create a Command Button as you normally do.

 3. Display its Property Sheet when the Command Button is in the selected state (F4).